ietf-wg-acme/acme/draft-ietf-acme-acme.md

 /* Signed as JWS */
 ~~~~~~~~~~

+On receiving a response, the server MUST verify that the "token" value in the
+response matches the "token" field in the authorized key object in the
+challenge.
+If they do not match, then the server MUST return an HTTP error in
+response to the POST request in which the client sent the challenge

 Given a Challenge/Response pair, the server verifies the client's control of the
 domain by verifying that the resource was provisioned as expected.

-1. Verify that the "token" value in the response matches the "token" field in
-   the authorized key object in the challenge.
-2. Form a URI by populating the URI template {{RFC6570}}
+1. Form a URI by populating the URI template {{RFC6570}}
    "{scheme}://{domain}/.well-known/acme-challenge/{token}", where:
   * the scheme field is set to "http" if the "tls" field in the response is
     present and set to false, and "https" otherwise;
   * the domain field is set to the domain name being verified; and
   * the token field is set to the token in the authorized key object.
-3. Verify that the resulting URI is well-formed.
+2. Verify that the resulting URI is well-formed.
-4. Dereference the URI using an HTTP or HTTPS GET request.
+3. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the
    ACME server MUST ignore the certificate provided by the HTTPS server.
-5. Verify that the Content-Type header of the response is either absent, or has
+4. Verify that the Content-Type header of the response is either absent, or has
    the value "application/json".
-6. Verify that the body of the response is well-formed authorized key object.
+5. Verify that the body of the response is well-formed authorized key object.
-7. Verify that the "key" and "token" fields in the authorized key object match
+6. Verify that the "key" and "token" fields in the authorized key object match
    the values from the authorized key object in the challenge.

 Comparisons of the "token" field MUST be performed in terms of